Planning & Process

 As a basic service, redresses are electronically logged in our depots and then disposed of.
 In addition to the costs for registration of the redresses, this also cuts your disposal costs.

-In addition to these services, you can take advantage of additional services for which a fee is charged.
+There are additional services available for a fee.
 The delivery agents are informed how to handle redresses by means of a letter integrated in the Quickcode ("Quickleitzahl").

 • A, B, Z = Individual treatment (by arrangement)